rishi-kumar-verma/nodeboilerplate/README.md

-# mode Express with jwt  Boilerplate
+# node Express with jwt  Boilerplate

 1. Go to project folder and install dependencies: